3mdeb/pxe-server/docs/PfSense.md

    In order to extract the contents, you need to mount the ISO with following commands (example from FreeBSD):
    `mount_cd9660 /dev/$(mdconfig -a -t vnode -f pfSense-CE-2.3.4-RELEASE-amd64.iso) /mnt`

+   To mount the ISO from GNU / Linux use:
+   `mount -o loop pfSense-CE-2.3.4-RELEASE-amd64.iso /mnt`

    Then:
    `rsync -avvP /mnt/ /srv/tftp/images/pfsense/`
    You need to have `rsync` installed.